 Both products are extremely durable and stand up well to the rigours of everyday usage.
 Depending on the manufacturer and collection, scratch resistant capping is available.
 Both have a strong polymer cap which aids in their durability.

-Both products will expand and contract in the heat and the cold.
+Except for Deckorators Voyage decking (a mineral-based composite), both composite and PVC products will expand and contract in the heat and the cold.

 Both are available in a multitude of colours and textures.